top of page

 “My husband is growing impatient, Ara Azir”, she said when she handed him the envelope containing his fee. “ Kaveh must begin to do better.
 His father doesn’t believe enough progress is being made.
 He may want to look elsewhere for teachers. ”

 Panicked, Ardeshir blurted “The concepts are hard.
 But I have been involved with…uh…some recent methods which have been tried in…in Denmark”.
 Next week I will bring these methods which I have just acquired.
 They have shown remarkable results.”
-The door closes and all that is left is the long drive home.

 “Let me see that thing.”

 Keeping an eye on the pumps, Ardeshir inspects the box.
 The words “Pirates of the Caribbean”, in English, are printed above a picture of the pirates themselves.
 One of the pirates is a woman.
 Her hair has been magic marker-ed over with a hijab, and a black solid scrawl covers her body.
-Only her Western face is visible like a full moon among the grinning men rich in beards, hats, jewelry, and knives.
-Real swashbucklers, they are.
-And “Made in China” which is printed in white at one end of the box.
+Only her Western face is visible like a full moon among the grinning men rich in beards, hats, and knives.
+At one corner Made in China is printed.

 “How much for this little toy?”